 How often does your organization set goals?
 As the working world increasingly transitions to a continuous performance management model – or as we prefer to say, a “continuous employee success” model– businesses are shifting to setting quarterly, rather than annual, goals.
 And with good reason: Analyst Josh Bersin finds that setting goals quarterly vs. annually can net businesses 31% greater ROI from their employee success process.

-We’ve boiled the argument down for you: Here are 6 ways quarterly goals make your people (and your company) more successful.
+We’ve boiled the argument down for you: Here are six ways quarterly goals make your people (and your company) more successful.

 1. Shorter-term goals are less likely to be derailed

-In today’s business environment where things can change overnight, 12 months is a really, really long time.
-And while you should always keep your long-term goals and the big picture in mind when developing business OKRs, any specifics you plan out a year in advance are likely going to change.
-So ironically, investing a lot of time in cascading action plans up front maybe a poor use of your time and resources.
+In today’s business environment, where things can change overnight, 12 months is a really, really long time.
+While you should always keep your long-term goals and the big picture in mind when developing business OKRs, any specifics you plan out a year in advance are likely going to change.
+So, ironically, investing a lot of time in cascading action plans up front may be a poor use of your time and resources.

 The tl:dr: It’s a lot to ask individuals to set goals for an entire year, especially considering that the organization’s goals will change over the course of 365 days.
 Instead, ask team members to plan personal goals for the next quarter.
 This way, there’s less chance of a major company shift derailing their plans — which saves your organization money in employee hours.